Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Marathon returned from Russia in Convoy RA 54B*, which left Archangel on Nov.
 26-1943.
 She had spent close to a year in the White Sea.
 The reason for the long delay was the suspension of the Arctic convoys, at first due to the fact that the escort units were needed for the Atlantic convoys, and later because the lighter period of the year, combined with the threat from the German battleship Tirpitz and other German units in the North of Norway, made the crossings too dangerous to attempt.
 Convoy RA 54B, consisting of 10 merchant ships arrived safely at Loch Ewe on Dec.
 9 without having been attacked.
 Follow the link for the names of other ships in this convoy.

 * "Nortraships flåte" says that Marathon returned in RA 53 but that can't be right, as this convoy sailed from the Kola Inlet on March 1-1943, and Marathon was not one of the 30 ships in it.
 The very first convoy that sailed from Kola in the 1943 winter season was RA 54A, which departed on Nov.
 1 with 13 ships, all of which had spent the summer in Archangel, or had been trading in Russia or otherwise supporting Russian activities.
 Tore Setså, a visitor to my site says that the book "Arctic Convoys" by Richard Woodman confirms that Marathon took part in RA 54B.
+According to Page 4, she had left Molotovsk on Nov.
+26 and arrived Barry on Dec.
+12, subsequently remaining there for a month.

 Some 1944 Voyages:

-German bombers posed a more serious threat to allied shipping in the Mediterranean than the U-boats in the beginning of 1944.
+German bombers posed a more serious threat to allied shipping in the Mediterranean than the U-boats at the beginning of 1944.
 About 100 modern bombers were stationed in the South of France, their primary goal being the large UGS convoys from U.S.A., carrying supplies to the allied forces in Italy.
 Marathon was in Convoy UGS 37 with a cargo of aviation fuel, and also had military vehicles on deck for Italy.
 "Nortraships flåte" says the convoy consisted of 60 merchant ships, with 13 American and 2 British escort vessels, as well as the British anti aircraft cruiser Delhi, while Arnold Hague's "The Allied Convoy System" states it had 73 ships, and had originated in Hampton Roads on March 24-1944 (available via the external link provided in the table above).
 The Norwegian Brajara, Far, Thorshavn and Tore Jarl are also listed in this convoy, but they had not been present from the U.S.

 Late at night on April 11, about 4 n. miles north of Cape Bengut (Algeria) the convoy was attacked by aircraft, coming over them in two waves, the first with about 10 planes, the second with 25.
 Several bombs were dropped but no ships were hit, 3 aircraft were shot down, and only one managed to send a torpedo into the escorting American destroyer Holder (DE 401).
 According to Arnold Hague the American ships Meyer London (sunk, no casualties) and Thomas G. Masaryk were later torpedoed by U-407 on Apr.
 16. Jürgen Rohwer states that the latter was damaged and towed to Alexandria, but was declared a total loss.
 The convoy arrived Port Said on Apr.
 19; Marathon had arrived Augusta on Apr.
 15, according to Page 4.
 See also Kronprinsessen and Fernbrook.

 Later that month, Marathon is said to have made a voyage from Augusta to Algiers with Convoy MKS 47* (originated in Port Said on Apr.
 19-1944 - Facto and Frontenac are also listed, but not from Port Said).
 Marathon arrived Algiers on Apr.
 29, having sailed from Augusta on the 24th.
 Early the following month, she made a voyage from Algiers to Augusta with Convoy KMS 49*, which left Gibraltar on May 6 (Facto and Hjalmar Wessel are also included in this convoy).
-Marathon sailed from Algiers on May 8 and arrived Augusta on the 12th.
+Marathon sailed from Algiers on May 8 and arrived Augusta on the 12th, continuing to Taranto that same day.
 On May 30 that same year she was on a voyage from Algiers to Italy with a cargo of aviation fuel in one of two parallel convoys of close to 150 ships (according to "Nortraships flåte").
 She had departed Algiers that same day and was in convoy KMS 51*, about 278°, 6 n. miles off Cape Bengut when several aircraft attacked, but again she escaped unharmed (arrived Augusta June 3).
 The British Nordeflinge was hit and sunk with the loss of 12 men.
 BBC radio announced the next day that 30 to 40 German aircraft had attacked the convoy.
 The Norwegian Askeladden, Facto, Norbryn, President de Vogue and Star are also listed.
-According to "Nortraships flåte" Liss also took part, but note that she's not included in Convoy KMS 51, but in the previous convoy, KMS 50* - follow the link to Liss.
+According to "Nortraships flåte", Liss also took part, but note that she's not included in Convoy KMS 51, but in the previous convoy, KMS 50* - follow the link to Liss.

 * The MKS convoys and KMS convoys will be added to individual pages in my Convoys section; in the meantime, the ships sailing in them are named in the section listing ships in all MKS convoys and ships in all KMS convoys.